-This section describes DTC's process for project investment prioritization.
-This process optimizes how funds are spent and allocated in order to maintain DTC's assets in a SGR.
-As noted in the introduction of this TAM Plan, DTC is an operating division of DelDOT and both capital and operating funds are provided by DelDOT.
-The DTC capital and operating budgets are set annually.
-The capital budget is based on DelDOT's longer term 6-year CTP.
 Each year DelDOT develops a 6-year CTP that identifies and prioritizes anticipated capital investments.
-The current CTP is for FY19 to FY24, and it includes the 4-year horizon period for this initial TAM Plan.
-All requested projects in the CTP must conform with the requirements of the Moving Ahead for Progress in the 21st Century Act (MAP-21), particularly the creation of a performance-based transportation program, and the Fixing America's Surface Transportation (FAST) Act, which reauthorized the surface transportation programs through Fiscal Year 2020.
+The current CTP is for FY23 to FY28, and it includes the four-year horizon period for this 2022 TAM Plan update.
+All requested projects in the CTP must conform with the requirements of the Moving Ahead for Progress in the 21st Century Act (MAP-21), particularly the creation of a performance-based transportation program, and the Fixing America's Surface Transportation (FAST) Act, and the recently adopted Bipartisan Infrastructure law.

-To support the development of the CTP, the Governor appoints a 9-person member advisory panel of community and business leaders, known as the Council on Transportation.
+To support the development of the CTP, the Governor appoints a nine-person member advisory panel of community and business leaders, known as the Council on Transportation (COT).
 The role of the Council on Transportation is to provide oversight, project prioritization, and CTP approval.